Weekly highlighting those who give their lives to God.

 Isaac was born in 1607 in Orleans, France, into a good bourgeois family.
 At the age of 17, he entered the Jesuit novitiate school at Rouen.

-He later studied at the royal college of La Fleche, and from one of the teachers, he heard stories of the New World, which he gained a lot of interest in.
+He later studied at the royal college of La Fleche, and gained a lot of interest in the New World after hearing stories about it.
 He continued his education at the University of Paris, was ordained a priest, and was accepted for missionary service.

-At the age of 29, he embarked for Canada with several companions.
-They joined an established outpost on the peninsula of Lake Huron, to minister the Huron Indians.
+At 29, he embarked for Canada with several companions.
+They joined an established outpost on the peninsula of Lake Huron, to minister the local tribe.

-After landing, the journey was 900 miles through rough terrain.
-When he arrived, he collapsed and fell ill.
-Sickness spread throughout, including into the local tribes, causing much friction.
-Upon hearing the message of the missionaries about our Lord, the medicine men grew hostile.
-It took much effort to reconcile for both these reasons.
+They traversed 900 miles through rough terrain and when he arrived, he collapsed and fell ill.
+Sickness spread throughout the tribes, causing much friction.
+Upon hearing the message of the missionaries, the medicine men grew hostile and it took much effort to reconcile.

-Isaac labored and learned the languages.
-He developed trade skills and stamina, which impressed the Hurons.
-He then ventured on several missions heading both North and South, traversing uncharted lands, spreading the Gospel to the Indian tribes.
+Isaac labored and learned the languages while developing trade skills and stamina, which impressed the Huron tribe.
+He then ventured, traversing uncharted lands, spreading the Gospel to other tribes.

-On the Huron peninsula, the Jesuits established Ste.
+The Jesuits established Ste.
 Marie, which included a church, living quarters, hospital and fort.
-The Indians came in times of sickness and trouble, as well on Sunday’s and Feast Days.
-1642 was a poor harvest year and illness spread throughout once again.
-When supplies were needed, Isaac was appointed leader of the expedition to Quebec, which consisted of mostly Hurons.
-On the return trip, they were sighted by an enemy Mohawk scouting party.
+The tribes came in times of sickness and trouble, as well on Sunday’s and Feast Days.
+1642 had a poor harvest and illness spread once again.
+When supplies were needed, Isaac led the expedition to Quebec.
+Upon their return, they were sighted by enemy Mohawk scouts.

-They were attacked with several of their 40-man party being killed or escaping, and the rest taken prisoner, including Isaac.
+Several of their 40-man party were killed or escaped.
+The rest were taken prisoner, including Isaac.
 They were tortured, with the converts enduring greater punishment, almost to the point of death, and then taken to a Mohawk fortress.
-Fr.
-Jogues had lost 2 fingers and was left with mangled hands.
-The intent was to burn them alive by the direction of the medicine men, but after the French discovered the captives whereabouts, the Indians hoped to ransom them.
+Isaac lost 2 fingers and was left with mangled hands.
+After the French discovered their whereabouts location the Mohawks hoped to ransom them.

-Isaac’s slavery lasted more than a year under cruel conditions, but the Indians respected his endurance.
-During his time there he cared for others spiritually, gaining friends and enemies.
+Isaac’s slavery lasted more than a year under cruel conditions, but the Mohawks respected his endurance.
+During his time he cared for others spiritually, gaining friends and enemies.

 The Dutch were successful in rescuing him with a ransom under hostile conditions.
-He was hidden, taken to New Amsterdam, and in 1643 he bound for France.
-He was welcomed as a celebrity after word of his story spread.
-He detested it, and instead longed to return, which he did the following year.
-He visited his Dutch friends and repaid his ransom.
-He then returned to his Mohawk capturers who were impressed with his courage and offered gifts in exchange for the prisoners.
-He also established a peace pact amongst the tribes and settlers but this did not last long after illness and famine broke out and the Christians were blamed.
+He was hidden, taken to New Amsterdam, and then to France.
+He was welcomed as a celebrity but detested it, and instead longed to return, which he did the following year.
+He repaid his ransom and returned to his capturers who were impressed with his courage.
+He offered gifts in exchange for the prisoners and established a peace pact amongst tribes and settlers.
+It was short after illness and famine broke out and Christians were blamed.

-As part of the blame, he was captured once again and brought to the Chief, but a small faction of the tribe took matters into their own hands and beheaded him and his associates.
-Troubling times caused war to breakout against Indian tribes and settlers but Fr.
-Jogues’ bravery was always remembered and admired amongst the Indian leaders and friends.
+He was captured again and brought to the Chief, but a small faction took matters into their own hands and beheaded him and the others.
+Troubling times caused war to breakout but Isaac’s bravery was always remembered and admired.

-Isaac’s reputation made for an easier reception of 3 new Jesuit priests and the Mohawk and Huron conversion spread quickly thanks to this.
+His reputation made for an easier reception of 3 new Jesuit priests and the Mohawk and Huron conversion spread quickly.

 For God’s Glory.